FOSI: Hybrid First and Second Order Optimization: First and Second-Order Integration

-As in the diagonal case, the condition number of the subspace that is spanned by $\Vtop$ is 1.
-The condition number of $\Vbottom$ is $\lambda_{k+1} / \lambda_{n - \ell}$.
-Both condition numbers, of $f_1$ and $f_2$, are smaller than the condition number of $H$.
-Since we have a complete spectral analysis of $P^{-1}H$ we can obtain the effective condition number and the conditions in which it is smaller than the original one.
-However, since FOSI uses two optimizers on orthogonal subspaces, a more relevant measure for improvement is whether the effective condition number of each subspace is smaller then the original one.
-Appendix~\ref{appendix:identity_preconditioner_improved_cn} provides the analysis of the effective condition number.
-It also shows an example in which FOSI's condition number is larger than the original one, but FOSI improves the convergence since it improves the condition number of each subspace separately.
+\betterparagraph{Identity Preconditioner} For base optimizers with identity preconditioner such as GD, we can perform a complete spectral analysis of FOSI's preconditioner and effective Hessian, even for non-diagonal $H$.
+This allows us to obtain the effective condition number and the conditions in which it is smaller than the original one.
+However, since FOSI uses two optimizers on orthogonal subspaces, a more relevant measure for improvement is whether the effective condition number of each subspace is smaller than the original one.
+We show that the condition number of the subspace that is spanned by $\Vtop$ is 1 and the condition number of $\Vbottom$ is $\lambda_{k+1} / \lambda_{n - \ell}$.
+Both condition numbers, of $f_1$ and $f_2$, are smaller than the condition number of the original $H$.
+See Appendices~\ref{appendix:proof_diagonal_preconditioner} for proofs and analysis.